 As more teams come under pressure to become more creative and efficient, modular content could present the solution.

-Immerse yourself in Turtl’s in-depth research into the effects of differing levels of personalization on content performance by reading our Turtl Labs research document.
+Read the Turtl Labs research into the effects of differing levels of personalization on content performance.

 Content marketers and creators who’d like to fully align their strategy with messaging, content operations, brand goals, and vision, can head to our complete guide to B2B content marketing.

 Here, you’ll gain a 360º content marketing framework and templates for everything you need to manage content output, including modular content.